KonnexionsGmbH/db_seeder/README.md

 Examples: BIGINT, INTEGER, NUMBER

-- If possible, primary key columns are filled by the autoincrement functionality of the respective DBMS.
+- If possible, primary key columns are filled by the autoincrement functionality of the respective DBMS - otherwise `autoincrement` is simulated..
 - All other integer columns are filled with random numbers.

 #### 2.2.1.5 String Data